How to keep my baby cool in summer

 The latest tips are from “Burns, falls and emergency calls” from First Aid for Life.

-Please check your GP if you have any concerns.
+Always consult your GP if you have any concerns about your baby’s health.

 Save